Zeal8bit/Zeal-8-bit-OS/README.md

 ## Disks

 Zeal 8-bit OS supports up to 26 disks at once.
-The disks are denoted by a letter, from A to Z. It's the disk's driver responsibility to decide where to mount the disk in the system.
+The disks are denoted by a letter, from A to Z. It's the disk driver's responsibility to decide where to mount the disk in the system.

-The first drive, `A`, is special as it is the one where the system will look for preferences or configuration.
+The first drive, `A`, is special as it is the one where the system will look for preferences or configurations.

 In an application, a `path` may be: